Gamutvision™ is a powerful utility for exploring color management. With it you can

 The menu bar at the top of the Gamutvision window contains three pulldown menus labeled .

-- Save screen Saves a snapshot of the Gamutvision screen as a PNG image file.
+Save screen Displays and optionally saves a snapshot of the Gamutvision screen as a PNG image file.
 It also allows you to immediately view the snapshot so it can be used a reference for comparing with other results.

-File name and Directory at the top of the window set the location of the file to save.
+File name and Folder at the top of the window set the location of the file to save.

 When you check the Open window in an image viewer… box, the current screen will be opened either the system default viewer (if the box under Image viewer is blank) or a viewer/editor of your choice (if the box contains the path name to the viewer/editor).
 I recommend using Irfanview, which is fast, compact, free, and supports an amazing number of image file formats.
 Its normal location in English language installations is C:\Program Files\IrfanView\i_view32.exe.